biaslab/ForneyLab.jl/doc/src/nodes.rst

 Composite nodes
 ---------------

 A node in which multiple node functions are combined into one node function is called a ``CompositeNode`` In ForneyLab 0.4 the composite node functionality is removed.
-It will be reintroduced in ForneyLab 0.5.